Showing 1–12 of 24 results

 Compare Olympic Weight Set prices at Fitness Savvy.
 If you want to take your weight training seriously (and if you want to be taken seriously, too), you’re gonna need an Olympic weight set.
 Forget the cheap concrete and plastic things you’d pick up for £20 at the local supermarket.
 In all honesty, a ten-year-old kid would struggle to make any progress with that set-up!

 In order to succeed with your body composition and fitness goals, you need to lift heavy.
-If you have the space available, you should consider an Olympic barbell and plates.
+If you have the space available, you should consider investing in the correct fitness equipment: an Olympic barbell and plates.
 Although they can be bought individually, they will often come in sets.
 And if you’re looking for the best value sets around, Fitness Savvy has you covered: We list thousands of products for you to compare prices and attributes on.

 What is an Olympic Weight Set?